 In March 2018, after years of negotiation, states agreed to the treaty in Escazú in Costa Rica.
 The agreement was created and negotiated entirely locally and is therefore supported by the entire region.
 Government representatives, mainly the Ministries of Foreign Affairs and Ministries of the Environment, negotiated and approved the text.

 Subsequently, the agreement was opened for signature to the 33 Latin American and Caribbean countries.
-So far, 24 governments have signed.
-Half of these states have ratified the text, meaning the treaty’s obligations are also enforceable at the national level.
+So far, 25 governments have signed and 15 states have ratified the text, meaning the treaty’s obligations are also enforceable at the national level.
 These countries are: Antigua and Barbuda, Argentina, Bolivia, Chile, Colombia, Ecuador, Guyana, Mexico, Nicaragua, Panama, Saint Vincent and the Grenadines, Saint Kitts and Nevis, Saint Lucia, and Uruguay.

 Colombia, which has seen the world’s highest number of murders of environmental activists for two years in a row, ratified the agreement on 10 October, 2022.